deandreamatias/portfolio/README.md

 ### About the project

-I made this portofolio to experiment with Flutter web and have a place to share the references link to my podcast.
+I made this portfolio to experiment with Flutter web and have a place to share the references link to my podcast.

 This project has been built using the [Flutter](https://flutter.dev/) framework, which allows to build an app for mobile, desktop & web, from a single codebase.